Amyleep97/AmyPearce_T1A3/README.md

 7. Once saved you should Unzip the file, do this by extracting all.

-8. Open the file and click on main.py this will open up python terminal to start the application.

 ![main py step](https://github.com/Amyleep97/AmyPearce_T1A3/assets/168613540/577dc2f4-0e58-4fe2-8d25-f52c36c62f9e)

+8. Open the file and click on main.py this will open up the terminal to start the application.

 # Intro to this application/Rules to play: